 What Is Influenza?

 The flu is a respiratory infection caused by flu viruses.
 The viruses pass through the air and enter your body through your nose or mouth.
 It can also be acquired from contaminated surfaces.
 Between 5 percent and 20 percent of people in the United States get the flu each year.
-It can cause mild to severe illness, but in some cases, can become more serious, leading to hospitalization or death.
+It can cause mild to severe illness, and in some cases, may lead to hospitalization or death.
 Symptoms of the flu are similar to those of the common cold, but they last longer and tend to be worse.

 Types of Influenza